manuel103/linear-regression/README.md

 # linear-regression
 linear regression analysis in python

-training of a linear regression model using datasets for life expectancy in the US
+analysis of a linear regression dataset using data for life expectancy in the US